Saint Lawrence Orthodox Church Liturgical Music

 We have many talented musicians at St. Lawrence that lead our weekly and festal services in beautiful singing.

-Our mixed choir is led by the team of Alice Hughes and Anne Schoepp, who are both trained choral directors, singers and teachers.
+Our mixed choir is led by Anne Schoepp, who is a trained choral director, singer and teacher.
 The choir is 20 - 30 strong, depending on the season.
 Recordings made by these singers can be found on the Seraphim Six Productions website.
 Seraphim Six is a partnership between Alice Hughes and Anne Schoepp dedicated to making quality recordings of Orthodox liturgical music in English and to advancing the development of liturgical singing through publishing and training as well.
 Please visit www.seraphim6.com The website also contains downloadable files of liturgical music for a nominal fee.

-The men's chanter group is led by Reader Nathaniel Battle and they sing our regular Vespers during the week on Tuesdays, Wednesdays and Saturdays, as well as some midweek Divine Liturgies.
+The men's chanter group is sing our regular Vespers during the week on Tuesdays, Wednesdays and Saturdays, as well as some midweek Divine Liturgies.

 The St. Lawrence Chorale is a mixed group of about 10 of our best singers, who sing the Festal and Sunday Matins services.